 But have we been hurting our brains in the process?
-Have we been missing out on the protective factors that nature can have in our brain health and overall wellbeing?
+Have we been missing out on the protective factors that nature can have on our brain health and overall well-being?

 “In every walk with nature one receives far more than he seeks.” – John Muir

-It might sound a little out there at first, but research shows that green spaces — think plants, flowers, trees and parks — have a powerful ability to make us happier and healthier.
+It might sound a little “out there” at first, but research shows that green spaces—think plants, flowers, trees and parks—have a powerful ability to make us happier and healthier.
+Here’s how.

 The science behind nature and green spaces